shanto268/QLearning_Autonomous_Vehicle_Experiment/README.md

 ## TO DO LIST:
 - [x] Update Reward Function
+- [ ] Include a parameter to adjust the cooperation vs aggressive nature of the agent
 - [ ] Identify Best Learning Parameters with respect to simulation time
 - [ ] Identify Best Learning Parameters with respect to rewards
 - [ ] Train Model on HPCC Network